- The mind behind the project

 My most important projects are:

-- Collaboration in the development of the Terms of Reference for the maintenance of the Mexico-Toluca Intercity Train.
+- Collaboration in the development of the Terms of Reference for the maintenance of the Mexico-Toluca Intercity train.

 - Implementation of the MOSES system instrumentation on the Mexico-Toluca intercity train.